-Getting an interview scheduled is more than just making sure the candidate and interviewer’s schedules line up — it’s also the candidate taking a day off from their busy work schedule to come to your office.
+Getting an interview scheduled is more than just making sure the candidate and interviewer’s schedules line up.
+It also involves the candidate taking a day off from their busy work schedule to speak with your team.

-While recruiters certainly shouldn’t be expected to work outside of work hours (though many of them do), conducting interviews between candidate outreach and regular meetings can create a lot of context switching.
+While recruiters certainly shouldn’t be expected to work outside of their normal hours (though many of them do), conducting interviews between candidate outreach and regular meetings can create a lot of context switching.
 This makes it difficult to properly focus on one task.

 The Case for Weekend Interviews

-Candidates are encouraged not to prioritize their current job in favor of their potential new one, however, this can (and often will) put candidates in the awkward position of taking multiple days off.
+Candidates are encouraged not to prioritize their current job in favor of their potential new one.
+However, this can put candidates in the awkward position of taking multiple days off.

-With most job interviews taking an entire day (or more), the company that makes it the easiest to interview with them is the one that nabs candidates.
+With some interviews taking an entire day, the company with the pain-free interview process is the one that nabs candidates.

 However, it shouldn’t come at the expense of a recruiter’s time.

 There are more jobs in the US than workers.
 Because of this, candidate experience is a key differentiator.
 There are many ways to give candidates a great hiring experience, from conveying company mission and values in the interview process, to replying to candidates in a timely manner.

 Candidates (and some interviewers) with busy schedules will welcome the opportunity to have an additional interview slot that fits into their calendar, but it’s important to remember that the interview is a reflection of your company and your company’s culture.
 For many candidates, working weekends isn’t exactly what they’d like to picture.